 “We organized the panel jointly with Norwegian cruise holdings, and we couldn’t be more pleased.
 As you know, at Royal Caribbean part of our success throughout our history has been the passion of our people.
 They really care about what they do and their passion continuously drives us to new heights.
+The unity and cooperation are commendable on everything in and around the cruise, from shipping container homes to voyages.
 What has impressed me has been the similar passion that the panel members have brought to their task.
 They have been thorough.
 They have been focused and they have been engaged.
 They’ve devoted an amazing amount of time and effort to the project.
 And I’ve been blown away by their commitment,” Fain said.

 The Royal Caribbean Group CEO explained that the panel was continuing to work on procedures and protocols that would make passengers “safer on a cruise ship than in your hometown while still feeling like you’re on a vacation.”